azrulhakimwahab/sd-training/Readme.md

 **1) RVMYTH**
 * RVMYTH: RVMYTH core is a simple RISCV-based CPU, introduced in a workshop by RedwoodEDA and VSD.
 	* Reduced instruction set computer (RISC) - In computer engineering, a reduced instruction set computer is a computer designed to simplify the individual instructions given to the computer to accomplish tasks.
+* As we mentioned in What is RVMYTH section, RVMYTH is designed and created by the TL-Verilog language.
+* So we need a way for compile and trasform it to the Verilog language and use the result in our SoC.
+Here the sandpiper-saas could help us do the job.

 **2) Phase-locked loop (PLL)**
 * Phase-locked loop (PLL): a control system that generates an output signal whose phase is related to the phase of an input signal.
 PLLs are widely used for synchronization purposes, including clock generation and distribution.